mercylyn/mprogproject/PROCESS.md

 # week 1
-Uitwerken van idee: The Beatles
+Work out the programming project proposal: The Beatles albums and singles that reached the Charts (UK - US)

 # dag 4
-Data converteren: Album/Singles chart en lead vocals data.
+Converting Data to JSON: Album/Singles in chart and a start with lead vocals data.

 # day 5 presentatie
 Feedback